Alfredo-Developer/Username-Checker/README.md

 The base is the main url that a request will be sent it.
 For example github.com/{username}, instagram.com/{username}, etc. The limit is what the username requirement is for the websites.
 That way there wont be 2 letter usernames that are "valid", or whatever the minimum / maximum requirement is that you have required.
 Anything outside of the range in the requirements will not appear in the `valid.txt` file.

+Sometimes it will appear that a name is valid in `valid.txt`, but when it comes time to change your username to that it won't work.
+That is because websites are either blocking or reserving that name.

+For example.
+Apparently `woman` is available on Soundcloud, when it is not.

 Tested Sites:
 - Soundcloud
 - Github